davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 ## Demo

-So that's a lot of theory; *let's see some code!*
+So that's a lot of theory; how about some code?

-I've taken Sebastian Chopin's [Alpine](https://github.com/nuxt-themes/alpine/) theme demo and migrated it from a _concern_-based to a _domain_-based setup.
+Well, I've taken Sébastian Chopin's [Alpine](https://github.com/nuxt-themes/alpine/) demo and migrated it from a _concern_-based to a _domain_-based setup.

+The idea is to demonstrate a **real-world** migration using the **actual** advice given above.

-The tagged [milestones](https://github.com/davestewart/nuxt-layers-demo/commits/main/) in this migration are:
+The tagged [milestones](https://github.com/davestewart/nuxt-layers-demo/commits/main/) in this migration are / will be:

 - `0.1.0` – **[Alpine starter repo](https://github.com/davestewart/nuxt-layers-demo/tree/16f9e7a0a9555d889d236d2f36f8a7f040105d4a)**<br>
   Local content extending external theme